Sharath-majjigi/Movie_Library/README.md

 # Movie Library Application

-A simple web application which fetch the Movies from OMDB(https://omdbapi.com/), The Appication has following Properties:
+A simple web application which fetch the Movies from OMDB(https://omdbapi.com/), The Application has following Properties:
 - User can search the Movies
 - User can create a List of his favourite Movies.
 - User Can make his list Public or Private which can be shared through Url